laurent22/joplin/readme/gsoc2022/ideas.md

 Skills Required: TypeScript, JavaScript, Electron.

+## 14. Client settings sync

+Whenever settings are changed on one client these are not replicated to other clients connected to the same sync target.
+This project would be about creating synchronisation between clients to allow a single configuration rather than having to set them up separately on each e.g. keyboard shortcuts, installed plugins, Markdown plugins, note history etc.

+Difficulty Level: High

+Skills Required: TypeScript, JavaScript

 # More info

 - Make sure you read the [Joplin Google Summer of Code Introduction](https://joplinapp.org/gsoc2022/index/)